Mildywot/SongPi/README.md

-# SongPi - Song Recognition with Blurred Background
+# SongPi - Song Recognition app written in Python

 I wanted a program that could run continuously to recognise songs I'd play on vinyl records:
 - couldn't find one